oneeve8/kobble-data/content/Information.md

 1. Empirical
 		observation,
 		experimentation
+	(Serves as proof as long as it is supported b
 2. Mathematical (Not proof, but supports empirical)
 3. Logic and Reasoning (not proof but it must make logical sense)
-4. 3D scale model or computer modelling (Not proof by itself, but must work on a small scale)
+4. 3D scale model or computer modelling (Not proof by itself, but must work on a small scale model)
 5. Expert Witness Testimony
 6. Photographic or Video Evidence